Rekihyt/Sifu/LanguageReference.md

 ## Semantics and Syntax Isomorphism

-All syntax in Sifu can be parsed into an Ast, then mapped back into the original syntax (although it will be desugared).
+All syntax in Sifu can be parsed into a Pattern, then mapped back into the original syntax (although it will be desugared).
 This implies that _all_ syntax has semantics, i.e. parentheses have meaning (they add one layer of Apps).